-Probably the most well-known spot in India by both Jains and non, this Jain temple has a massive black stone structure of Gomateshwara, The first Tirthankara standing 18 metres tall.
+Probably one of the most well-known Jain temples in India by both Jains and non, this temple has a massive black stone structure of Gomateshwara, The first Tirthankara standing 18 metres tall.
 Every 12 years devotees flock to the temple to conduct a Mahamastakabhisheka, wherein the statue is anointed with milk, saffron paste and dusted with powders of sandalwood, turmeric and vermilion.

 Ayodhya is a hot spot crowded with lots of places to visit when you are here.
 It starts with Ratnapuri, that is on the national highway.
 This is the birthplace of Lord Dharamnath and also the site of his sacred grove.
 Head next to Swargdwar, where the vividity of the spirit of the first Tirthankara, Lord Vrishabhnath can be still felt, as described in the Mahapuran.
 Follow this visit by going to the Jain temple dedicated to Tirthankara Lord Ajitnath at Baksaria Tola (otherwise known as Begampura).
 Next, go to Ramkot Muhalla Rajghat, the birthplace of Lord Abhinandan Nath and also of Lord Anantnath.
 There are temples dedicated to both of these Tirthankaras.
 Visit Rajganj last, and revel in the beauty of the 21 ft tall idol of Lord Vrishabhdev at the Digambar Jain temple.